Distillation is a valuable skill for any person to have. You can also use water distillers for other types of distillation.

 Distillation takes time.

-Distillation takes time, especially if you don’t have a heat source to speed up the evaporation and condensation processes.
+The distillation process takes time, especially if you don’t have a heat source to speed up the evaporation and condensation processes.
 It’s a lot faster to use a water filter to clean your water.

 You will need extra water storage.